 Please report bugs or ask questions using the Issue Tracker.

-In DjangoCMS-Cascade version 0.4.0, the code base has been hugely refactored.
-If you where using version 0.3.2 upgrade carefully, since the API changed.
-Please contact me directly in case you need help to migrate your projects.
+In djangoCMS-Cascade version 0.7.0, the configuration settings have been hugely refactored.
+If you were using version 0.6.2 or lower, check your settings.py for deprecated configuration directives.

 Project's goals